-engl 131 / sec.
-A3 / spring quarter 2005-06 / chang
+engl 111 / sec.
+M / spring quarter 2006-07 / chang

-We will spend a great deal of time and attention and effort in identifying, developing, clarifying, and strengthening argumentative claims.
+We will spend a great deal of time and attention and effort in identifying, developing, clarifying, and strengthening argumentative claims (as opposed to descriptive theses).
 A claim persuades, argues, convinces, proves, or provocatively suggests something to a reader who may or may not initially agree with you.

-What most non-academics mean by argument is usually a polar opposition or heated debate: I win/you lose; you're a Democrat/I'm a Republican; I'm for the death penalty/you're a bleeding-heart liberal against the death penalty; I'm pro-choice/you're against choice.
-Though academic arguments can be just as heated and draw on political, social, cultural, or personal positions and experiences, academic claims are different - often more complex, nuanced, specific, and detailed.
+Most people would initially define an argument as a fight, a heated debate, or a polar opposition: I am right/you are wrong; I win/you lose; you're a Democrat/I'm a Republican; I'm for the death penalty/you're a bleeding-heart liberal against the death penalty; I'm pro-choice/you're against choice.
+Though academic arguments can be just as heated and draw on political, social, cultural, or personal positions and experiences, academic arguments and claims are different - often more developed, complex, nuanced, specific, and detailed.
 Most academic argument is bounded by what is considered debatable or up for inquiry within a discipline, acknowledging that some questions are already settled (though that too may end up being debatable).

-The 'rules' of academic argument exclude the following as support:
+The 'rules' of academic argument be more rigorous and well-conceived than the following as support:

-- -Because it is my personal opinion
+- -Because it is my personal opinion, just because I said so

 - -Because my friends or relatives think so or most people think so

 - -Because it's always been, it's tradition

 - -Because it's obvious

-- -Because it's morally right
+- -Because it's just morally right or wrong